Covid 19 coronavirus: Jacinda Ardern stands by D-Day date despite 34 days of no community transmission

+National Party leader Todd Muller has taken a swipe at Prime Minister Jacinda Ardern, after her claims the economy is back on track.

+Businesses were "suffering, haemorraghing" and Ardern needed to listen to them, Muller told Newstalk ZB's Mike Hosking today.
+"She needs to get out more."

-Prime Minister Jacinda Ardern is being urged to move into alert level 1 immediately in light of criteria in a leaked Cabinet paper that includes a 28-day window of no community transmission.
+Ardern is being urged to move into alert level 1 immediately in light of criteria in a leaked Cabinet paper that includes a 28-day window of no community transmission.

 The most recent such case was reported on April 30, 34 days ago, but director general of health Ashley Bloomfield has said the last cases of concern were actually from about two months ago.

-Deputy Prime Minister Winston Peters and National Party leader Todd Muller, who quoted the Cabinet paper during Question Time yesterday, both used the community transmission criteria to push for a move to level 1.
+Deputy Prime Minister Winston Peters and Muller, who quoted the Cabinet paper during Question Time yesterday, both used the community transmission criteria to push for a move to level 1.

+Muller told Hosking this morning that the leaked paper about returning to level 1 just "appeared" and its details were "extraordinary".

+"This is why Winston Peters has been saying for well over 10 days we should be returning to level 1."

-But Ardern is standing firm on having D-Day on Monday, June 8, saying there are other factors in the decision.
+Ardern is standing firm on having D-Day on Monday, June 8, saying there are other factors in the decision.

 "Earlier than that would not have given sufficient confidence that transmission was not occurring that has not yet been detected," she said while being questioned by Muller in the House yesterday.